 The OLA and HOLA are offered in 11 languages: English, French, German, Italian, Polish, Portuguese, Romanian, Russian, Spanish, Turkish and Chinese.

-The On-Line Assessment has the same structure and marking system as the EDAIC Part I Examination and ITA.
-It uses 2 sets of 60 Multiple Choice Questions, with 5 true/false answers to give for each question.
+The OLA and HOLA have the same structure and marking system as the EDAIC Part I Examination and ITA.
+They use 2 sets of 60 Multiple Choice Questions, with 5 true/false answers to give for each question.
 The first section corresponds to Paper A, Basic Science, and the second to Paper B, Clinical Anaesthesiology and Intensive Care.
 This means that each set of questions has a maximum score of 300 marks: 1 mark for a correct answer, 0 marks for a blank or wrong answer.

-Once candidates have completed the assessment, they are given their overall scores on the 2 sections and 20 minutes to go through the questions to see where they answered incorrectly. (not applicable to the candidates taking the OLA from home).
-A more detailed report of their performance by section (A and B) and by domain is then prepared through the ESAIC office.
-This report also comprises the national and global averages of OLA candidates at the same stage of training, in addition to the average scores of OLA candidates overall.
+A detailed report of the candidate’s performance by section (A and B) and by domain is then prepared through the ESAIC office.
+This report comprises the national and global averages of candidates at the same stage of training, in addition to the overall average scores of all participating candidates.
 For the sake of additional comparison, previous pass marks of the EDAIC Part I Papers will also be communicated.

 As the OLA is similar to the EDAIC Part I Examination in terms of contents and preparation, OLA candidates should read the following documents related to the EDAIC Part I: How to prepare for the EDAIC, a sample of EDAIC Part I questions and Recommended Reading List.
-Some of these documents are available in different languages on the main Examinations webpage and the ”How to prepare for the exam” webpage.
+Some of these documents are available in different languages on the “How to prepare for the exam” webpage.